ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Error: Unbound value e
 ```

-This is how scoping works here:
+Here is how scoping works:
 - `d` is bound to `6` inside `let e = d * 7 in d * e`
 - `e` is bound to `42` inside `d * e`